mxpoch/PCF/README.md

 ## How to use PCF
 PCF is a robust system where a user generates a hierarchy using two google sheets.
 The software then extrapolates the information and produces a simulation of the users expected cashflows depending on the date range they selected.
-To setup and use PCF requires three general steps:
+To setup and use PCF requires the following steps:

 1. Creation of a Payment Hierarchy in google sheets
 2. Define incomes/expenses, payment type, and range; also in google sheets.